learnlatex/learnlatex.github.io/en/lesson-08.md

 ## Adding lines

-A word of advice prior to introducing lines: Lines should be used really sparsely in tables, especially vertical ones often look unprofessional.
+A word of advice prior to introducing lines: lines should be used really sparsely in tables, and normally vertical ones often look unprofessional.
 In fact, for professional tables you shouldn't use any of the standard lines, instead you should skip this section and read about [`booktabs`](#tables-in-printing-quality-with-the-booktabs-package).

-Nevertheless LaTeX got you covered if you need lines.
+Nevertheless, LaTeX has got you covered if you need lines.
 Vertical lines are part of the column specification and hence should go into the preamble.
 To add a line between two columns just add `|` between their specification.
 Please note that vertical lines are only inserted if the cell to their left exists (except for a